fakesheep38/HapPy/README.md

 ## Code Attribution

 The code in this repository builds upon code and libraries from other repositories.
 We would like to express our gratitude to the original authors and developers for their work and open-source contributions.
-Here are the repositories and parts of the code we have used:
+Here are the repositories and parts of the code we have used for inspiration:

 - Initial idea: [Towards Data Science](https://towardsdatascience.com/visualizing-worldwide-covid-19-data-using-python-plotly-maps-c0fba09a1b37)
 - Initial Dashboard via Panel: [thu-vu92's GitHub Repository](https://github.com/thu-vu92/python-dashboard-panel)